Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/Code use pre-requisites and Installation instructions.md

 * Tiff files for each channel should have the same pixel resolution, format, and dimensions.

 * **NOTE**: The above recommended folder structure is required only when using the fully automated operation mode of the analysis pipeline.
-However, we recommend uttilizing this structure as a best practice even when using the code in a manual mode of operation where individual modules may be run separately allowing further customization.
+However, we recommend utilizing this structure as a best practice even when using the code in a manual mode of operation where individual modules may be run separately allowing further customization.

 #### C) Creation of a configuration (.json file):